bogdanscode/AI-Lip-Reader/README.md

 # AI-Lip-Reader
-Program which takes in videos of people speaking -- with corrolated translation for the software -- and learns to read their lips
+This program processes videos of people speaking and uses provided translations to help it learn lip reading.
+It looks at the speakers' lip movements in the videos and matches them with the correct words from the translations.
+This method helps the software become better at understanding what people are saying by watching their lips.
+This tool can be useful for recognizing speech in loud places, helping those who are hearing impaired, and understanding commands given without sound.